Tennis-Sakkari romps into Miami third round, Wozniacki loses in thriller | Sports-Games

 Tennis-Sakkari romps into Miami third round, Wozniacki loses in thriller

-Maria Sakkari was back to her winning ways just days after losing the Indian Wells final as she demolished China's Yue Yuan 6-2 6-2 on Thursday to ease into the third round of the Miami Open.
-Putting the 6-4 6-0 California drubbing at the hands of world number one Iga Swiatek in Sunday's final in the rearview mirror, the eighth seeded Greek was all business after having failed at the first hurdle in her last two visits to Miami.
+While it was smooth passage for Sakkari it was rough going for Kazakhstan's Elena Rybakina, the fourth seed having to dig deep to see off determined Danish qualifier Clara Tauson 3-6 7-5 6-4 in a near empty Hard Rock stadium.
+After splitting the opening two sets in a ragged back-and-forth contest, 2022 Wimbledon champion Rybakina finally seized control with a break to nose in front 3-2 in the third and would never let go of the lead.

-Maria Sakkari was back to her winning ways just days after losing the Indian Wells final as she demolished China's Yue Yuan 6-2 6-2 on Thursday to ease into the third round of the Miami Open.
+Maria Sakkari was back to winning ways just days after losing the Indian Wells final as she demolished China's Yuan Yue 6-2 6-2 on Thursday to ease into the third round of the Miami Open.
+While it was smooth passage for Sakkari it was rough going for Kazakhstan's Elena Rybakina, the fourth seed having to dig deep to see off determined Danish qualifier Clara Tauson 3-6 7-5 6-4 in a near empty Hard Rock stadium.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)